 Plan your inventory early

 To capture consumer demand and avoid supply chain mishaps, calculate how much money to allocate to holiday inventory by reviewing sales numbers from prior years and carefully consider this year’s predicted consumer habit of shopping before peak season.
 Err on the side of buying your bestsellers earlier—and in smaller, risk-averse quantities—to account for both demand and potentially irregular lead times.

 Within Faire, you can look at a brand’s expected lead time (located on the brand’s shop page) to see how long goods might take to arrive.
 If you don’t want to rely just on preset lead times and shipping windows, you can also contact the brand directly: Ask what shipping methods they’re using this year and inquire about any additional delays they’re experiencing before placing your order.
 To message a brand on Faire, use the chat feature.

-When planning your holiday ordering, do some research on what products are currently trending.
-While you may want to offer seasonal items in your store, it’s also wise to invest in evergreen best sellers.
+While you may want to offer holiday items in your store, it would be especially wise to invest in evergreen items this season.
 Think of products you could continue selling year-round should you find yourself with overstock.
-This is a smart way to cut down on your holiday budget and ensure you stock your shelves with products that appeal to customers shopping beyond the holiday season.
-Regardless of your buying strategy, taking time to carefully plan your inventory in advance can help you better prepare your business for success this holiday season.
+This is a smart way to cut down on your holiday budget and ensure you offer products that appeal to customers shopping beyond the holiday season.

 Prepare your e-commerce site